5 reasons why vintage furniture is perfect for small spaces

 Vintage pieces have a soul.
 And in small spaces, where every item counts, an emotional connection is important.

-The difference to built-in furniture
+The difference from built-in furniture

 More than just functionality